wagtail/wagtail/docs/topics/writing_templates.rst

 This tag may be used on regular Django views, without page object.
 The user bar will contain one item pointing to the admin.

-We recommend putting the tag near the the top of the ``<body>`` element make to it easily discoverable for users using assistive technologies like screenreaders.
+We recommend putting the tag near the top of the ``<body>`` element so keyboard users can reach it.
 You should consider putting the tag after any navigation and `skip links <https://webaim.org/techniques/skipnav/>`_ but before the main content of your page.

 .. code-block:: html+django